PartMan7/PS-Client/README.md

 * `type`: The type of the message being received.
 Can be either `'pm'` or `'chat'`.
 * `isIntro`: A boolean that indicates whether the message was received as a past message on connection.
 * `time`: The Unix datestamp that indicates when the message was created.
 This is normally received from PS! wherever possible, but uses `Date.now()` if the data is unavailable.
-* `target`: This can be either a [Room](#room-structure) or a [User](#user-structure), depending on whether the type is chat or pm.
-If the type is chat, this is the Room in which the message was sent.
-If the type is pm, this is the User with which the PM is with - note that this is not always the target of the PM, such as in cases where the Bot receives a PM from another user.
+* `target`: This can be either a [Room](#room-structure) or a [User](#user-structure), depending on whether the type is `'chat'` or `'pm'`.
+If the type is `'chat'`, this is the Room in which the message was sent.
+If the type is `'pm'`, this is the User with which the PM is with - note that this is not always the target of the PM, such as in cases where the Bot receives a PM from another user.
 * `raw`: The original received message (ie, a message of the form `|c|+PartMan|Hi!` would have that as the raw and `Hi!` as the content).
 * `awaited`: A Boolean value indicating whether the message was used to resolve a Room#waitFor or User#waitFor promise.